The Video Dead: Plot

 An unsolicited television is delivered to a writer's house.
 The writer discovers that the only program the television is capable of picking up is a seemingly endless, plotless, black and white zombie horror film titled Zombie Blood Nightmare.
 Despite unplugging the television, it reactivates and spawns the film's zombies, (Jack, The Bride, Ironhead, Jimmy D. and Half-Creeper), who attack and kill the writer.
-The next day, the delivery men arrive to claim the set, realizing it was meant to go to the Institute for Paranormal Research; they find only the body of the writer, bound in his front hallway and dressed in party clothes.
+The next day, the delivery men arrive to claim the set, realizing that it was meant to go to the Institute for Paranormal Research; they find only the body of the writer, bound in his front hallway and dressed in party clothes.

 Three months later, teenagers Zoe and Jeff arrive at the house ahead of their parents, who are moving back to the United States after years abroad.
 Jeff befriends dog walker April and she accompanies him home, where the dog she is watching escapes into the woods.
 The dog comes upon the zombies that escaped the television set and have since been living in the woods.
 The zombies kill the dog, meanwhile Jeff and April are searching for it and later find the remains.
 The zombies follow the pair back to the neighborhood.

-That afternoon, a man named Joshua Daniels comes looking for the television set, claiming he bought it at a yard sale and mailed it to the Paranormal Institute after it killed his wife.
+That afternoon, a man named Joshua Daniels comes looking for the television set, claiming that he bought it at a yard sale and mailed it to the Paranormal Institute after it killed his wife.
 Jeff turns him away but later that night discovers the television set, which has mysteriously migrated to the attic.
 A bizarre woman briefly appears on the set, beckoning to Jeff, before a man appears and kills her, revealing her to be a zombie.
-The man, who calls himself "The Garbage Man", says the only way to prevent more zombies from appearing is to tape a mirror to it.
+The man, who calls himself "The Garbage Man", says that the only way to prevent more zombies from appearing is to tape a mirror to it.